BioShock Infinite: Promotion and release

-The game was teased with several trailers, including a set that that presented the history of Columbia in the style of shows like In Search Of....
+The game was teased with several trailers, including a set that presented the history of Columbia in the style of shows like In Search Of....
 The official game cover was revealed by Irrational Games in early December 2012.
 Journalists and players were critical of the art, as it lacked Elizabeth and any of the unique elements from the game.
 Levine responded that the cover was designed to appeal to a casual player; Irrational had a poll to allow players to decide what the reversible cover art should be, while alternate cover art were provided as downloadable files that players can print and use.
 For the cover and other parts of the game's promotion including live-action commercials, the directors hired Anna "Ormeli" Moleva, a Russian cosplayer that had earlier attracted attention for her recreation of Elizabeth back in 2011.
-The game's release was accompanied by various tie-in merchandise, including replicas and figurines, a board game based on the game called BioShock Infinite: The Siege of Columbia, and a prequel novella, Bioshock Infinite: Mind in Revolt.BioShock Infinite was released worldwide for the Windows, PlayStation 3, and Xbox 360 platforms on March 26, 2013.
+The game's release was accompanied by various tie-in merchandise, including replicas and figurines, a board game based on the game called BioShock Infinite: The Siege of Columbia, and a prequel novella, Bioshock Infinite: Mind in Revolt.

+BioShock Infinite was released worldwide for the PlayStation 3, Windows, and Xbox 360 platforms on March 26, 2013.
 Aspyr later published and ported Infinite to the MacOS platform on August 29, 2013.
 Two special editions were released alongside the game, for each release platform.
 The Special Edition includes an art book, a propaganda poster, a mini-figurine of the Handyman, a keychain, and the game's soundtrack, along with in-game codes for special powers and, for consoles, additional themes.
 The Ultimate Songbird edition, in addition to the above, includes a Songbird statuette, designed by Irrational's Robb Waters.

-Two major pieces of downloadable content were released by Irrational for the game.
-The first piece is Clash in the Clouds, a non-story arena-based combat mode where the player is faced with increasingly difficult waves of enemies on various maps based on in-game settings.
-It was released on July 30, 2013.
-The second piece is Burial at Sea, a story-based expansion set in Rapture that links Infinites story to that of the original BioShock game.
-It consists of two episodes, with the first one released on November 12, 2013, and the second one on March 25, 2014.
-BioShock Infinite: The Complete Edition, bundling BioShock Infinite with Clash in the Clouds and Burial at Sea, was released on November 4, 2014.
-A Linux port was announced on December 6, 2014.BioShock Infinite along with Burial At Sea was remastered and released for the PlayStation 4 and Xbox One as part of BioShock: The Collection in September 2016; the Windows version of Infinite, at this time, was considered already at par with the console version and did not receive any additional updates.
-A standalone version of BioShock Infinite (including Burial at Sea) as well as The Collection was released on the Nintendo Switch on May 29, 2020.